ava-labs/wrapped-assets/README.md

 The WAVAX implementation only changes the underlying contract to reflect the new token name of "Wrapped AVAX" and the new symbol "WAVAX."

+## Security
+Because this contract is a fork of canonical WETH, it has the same security characteristics of the Gnosis WETH implementation.
+That contract has been in circulation for several years and has been thoroughly audited.

 ## Deployment
 - Mainnet: [0xB31f66AA3C1e785363F0875A1B74E27b85FD66c7](https://cchain.explorer.avax.network/address/0xB31f66AA3C1e785363F0875A1B74E27b85FD66c7/transactions)
 - Fuji: [0xd00ae08403B9bbb9124bB305C09058E32C39A48c](https://cchain.explorer.avax-test.network/address/0xd00ae08403B9bbb9124bB305C09058E32C39A48c/transactions)